LortSkit/Unihan-Extended-Database-Building-Files/README.md

 # Resources

+This is how to attain all the resources needed for the `RunAll.py` script to run.
+When attained, they have to be placed in the `Data/Resources/` folder - NOTE: `characterdecomposition.csv` as well as `JouyouKanjiExcelt.txt` need a little extra work to be made in the right format, so refer to their respective guides below for more information.

 For explanation of unihan.zip, please see [The tr38 report from Unicode](https://www.unicode.org/reports/tr38/).
 For any files used, please gather them from here, and place them in the `Data/` folder

 `Unihan.zip` can be found [here](https://www.unicode.org/Public/UCD/latest/ucd/Unihan.zip) and contains the following relevant files: